 Most choose to institute a staggered install approach, retrofitting vehicles across several months after service ends.

 Installing numerous technologies in one go can be tempting, but it’s also fraught with potential problems.
-Not only does it require a lot of time, it makes identifying a new issue more difficult.
+Not only does it require a lot of time, but it also makes identifying a new issue more difficult.
 By retrofitting your vehicles one technology at a time, you can trace track their impact on service and trace subsequent complications back to source.

 Of course, it’s worth considering how much to invest in ailing vehicles that will probably need replacing within the next few years.
 If your vehicles are due to be replaced within the next two-three years, retrofitting may not be the best immediate course of action.